Accounts & Eligibility - Retirees

 If you regain eligibility before the date specified in your latest OIT email about changes to your Microsoft services, you will not receive additional communications about your IT services.

-If your new role is different than your old one, you'll need to compare the lists of eligible services to determine which, if any, will be lost:
+If your new role is different than your old one, use our Microsoft license comparison tool to view which Microsoft services or applications will be gained or lost.

 Any IT services you're entitled to in your new role will remain active.
 If your email or cloud storage capacity is lower than before, any services that exceed the new storage quota will be read-only.